 I Don’t Know what to Do Now.

 See, Harry Potter is beloved by so many, and while I don’t really hate it, I also can’t recommend it.
-I watched three of the movies, but there’s no rewatch/reread value whatsoever aside from maybe seeing what Luna looks like as an actor.
-(Nevermind, she’s super hot.
-Might have to watch the movies with her.)
+I watched three of the movies, but there’s no rewatch/reread value whatsoever for me aside from maybe seeing what Luna looks like as an actor.

 The worst thing about the whole series is that it’s not even a bad story, it’s just delivered poorly, and in bad prose.